AirAsia's Tony Fernandes steps aside amid Airbus bribery probe - RFI

 "If the probe is unfavourable against them or they are charged in court, the impact will be a disaster to shareholders," he told AFP.
 "I am shocked by the news of the bribery."

-The losses have been compounded by the deadly Chinese virus outbreak that has seen several airlines cancel flights to the country, which is one of AirAsia's most profitable routes.
+The losses have been compounded by a deadly Chinese virus outbreak that has seen several airlines cancel flights to the country, one of AirAsia's most profitable routes.

 "It is a double whammy for AirAsia," analyst Tan said.